CamiloGTR/awesome-software-for-students/README.md

 * [Etherpad](http://etherpad.org/) - Customizable open source online editor providing collaborative editing in really real-time.
 * [ZimWiki](http://zim-wiki.org/) - A wiki-style notebook, for Linux and Windows, that uses local file storage.
 * [Taskade](https://taskade.com/) - A realtime organization and collaboration tool for outlining tasks and notes with video chat.
+* [Notion](https://www.notion.so/) ⭐ - A multipurpouse tool.
+It can be used to take notes, archive information, organize teams, etc. You can use yout student's email account to have a Personal Pro account for free.

 ## Reading
 * [Adobe Acrobat](https://get.adobe.com/reader/) - The most popular pdf viewer.
 It allows you to create, manipulate, print and manage pdf files.
 It used in libraries or public places.
 It'll do the job just fine, but there are better alternatives.